 - 1. Contestants who have entered a rodeo but who turn out stock shall be subject to the following fines: - a.
 If, at a performance preference rodeo, a contestant is scheduled to compete in accordance with their preference as given to the CRES office and then turns out stock, they shall be subject to a forty-five dollar (\$45) turn out fine in addition to the fines set out in Section II B. 2. - 2.
 If a contestant did not get their first preference or is scheduled to compete at a PRCA approved rodeo in conflict with an Association rodeo, the penalties in Section II B. 1. a. shall not apply, provided that the contestant must supply positive proof to the Association office that he did compete at a PRCA rodeo on the day in question, but in such a case the fines set out in Section II B. 2. hereof, with respect to notification, shall still apply and be payable. - a.
 If the contestant advises the CRES office on the call back for the rodeo in question that he will be turning out, no turn out fine will be assessed, unless the twenty-five dollar (\$25) performance preference turn out fine, for a performance or slack, is applicable (in addition to the entry fee, including CRES and associated fees).
 If the contestant did not get their preference, this eliminates any turn out fine. - b.
 If the contestant advises the local arena secretary three (3) hours before the performance at which they are scheduled to compete that they will be turning out stock, the fine shall be forty-five dollars (\$45) turnout fine (in addition to the entry fees, including CRES and associated fees). - c.
-If the contestant does not advise either the CRES office or the local arena secretary, three (3) hours prior to their scheduled performance, that he will be turning out, the fine shall be two hundred dollars (\$200) non-notified turn out fine (in addition to the entry fees, including CRES and associated fees). - d.
+If the contestant does not advise either the CRES office or the local arena secretary, three (3) hours prior to their scheduled performance, that he will be turning out, the fine shall be two hundred dollars (\$200) non-notified turn out fine (in addition to the entry fees, including CRES and associated fees).
+One hundred dollars (\$100) of the non-notified fine will go to the affected rodeo committee and one hundred dollars (\$100) to the CPRA.
+The CPRA must be paid by the contestant before the committee is paid. - d.
 If a contestant competes in a rodeo final the same day that they are scheduled to compete but is unable to compete for that reason at another rodeo, all turn out fines involved shall be waived.
-However, a two hundred dollar (\$200) non-notified fine will apply if contestant does not notify. - e.
+However, a two hundred dollar (\$200) non-notified fine will apply if contestant does not notify.
+One hundred dollars (\$100) of the non-notified fine will go to the affected rodeo committee and one hundred dollars (\$100) to the CPRA.
+The CPRA must be paid by the contestant before the committee is paid. - e.
 If a steer rider turns out of a rodeo without notifying, they will be assessed a twenty dollar (\$20) non-notified turn out fine (in addition to the entry fees, including CRES and associated fees). - f.
-Once a contestant has made a notified turn out, should circumstances change that make it possible for a contestant to compete after a turn out notification has been made, it will be the contestant's responsibility to notify the rodeo's representative individually.
-If their stock is available, contestant may be allowed to compete.
-If timed event stock has already been drawn excluding this contestant, said contestant shall not be allowed to compete.
+A contestant that has made a notified turnout may turn back into the rodeo in question with seven (7) days of the rodeos first performance or slack performance; this applies to both the riding and timed events.
+Once the seven (7) days has gone by, the window to turn back in will be closed for all events.